Does the world seem crowded?

 - What kept our population in check in the past?

-- How has human population exceeded Earth's natural carrying capacity for humans?
+- How does the human population exceed the natural carrying capacity of a region for humans?

 - Where is the human population growing the most?
 Where is it growing the least or not growing?

 - Why does the population graph level out and then decline a bit?
 Is that pattern certain?
 What is it based on?